A link to reset your password has been sent to your email

 Mudanda Rock is an Ayer’s rock-like sandstone inselberg whose bare flanks form a natural water catchment area that feeds into a large, seasonal lake, attracting large numbers of animals.

-The Yatta Plateau is a 300 kilometers ancient lava flow that stretches along the east and north bank of the Athi-Galana.
+The Yatta Plateau is a 300-kilometer-long ancient lava flow that stretches along the east and north bank of the Athi-Galana.
 Its geo-magnetic qualities are believed to play a role in guiding migratory birds and large numbers of Palearctic migrants that can be seen in the area.

 Jomo Kenyatta International Airport